opendatatrentino/OpenDataRise/README.md

 </p>

-**Project status**: Developing - currently we are prototyping using reconciliation sevices of DISI, University of Trento.
+**Project status**: Developing - currently we are developing using reconciliation sevices of DISI, University of Trento.
 Currently code is developed in a private repository, when project reaches a sufficient level of stability we will merge changes in the public repo.
-A video using Freebase and DataTXT reconciliation services can be <a href="https://docs.google.com/file/d/0B3zPB8ad298hWEYxZ2VMX0p5a0k" target="_blank">watched here</a>
+We keep [public wiki](https://github.com/opendatatrentino/OpenDataRise/wiki) updated, though, so you can get an idea of how the project will look like.
+A video of a prototype using Freebase and DataTXT reconciliation services can be <a href="https://docs.google.com/file/d/0B3zPB8ad298hWEYxZ2VMX0p5a0k" target="_blank">watched here</a>

 **Additions to OpenRefine:**